Theft Crimes Attorney in Miami

 Petit Theft or Grand Theft?

 A theft is categorized by the value of the property that was allegedly stolen.
 As the value of the property increases so does the degree of the charged crime.
-Generally speaking, theft of property with a value of less than $300 is petit theft, a misdemeanor.
+Generally speaking, theft of property with a value of less than $750 is petit theft, a misdemeanor.
 Petit theft can either be in the first or second degree depending on the value of the property.
-If the property’s value is between $100 and $300, it would be a misdemeanor of the first degree (assuming the defendant is not alleged to have entered a home or dwelling to steal the property).
+If the property’s value is between $100 or more but less than $750, it would be a misdemeanor of the first degree (assuming the defendant is not alleged to have entered a home or dwelling to steal the property).
 Theft of property with a value of less than $100 would be a second-degree misdemeanor.

 Theft becomes a felony when the value is $750 or more.
 This arbitrary line between a first-degree misdemeanor and a third-degree felony is significant due to the fact that a third-degree felony is punishable by a maximum of five years in prison compared to the maximum one-year sentence for a first-degree misdemeanor.
 This element of value, therefore, can take on great importance in some cases as it can radically affect the possible punishment a defendant faces in a theft case.